 - Mansfield ISD will extend their spring break by two weeks through April 3 due to coronavirus concerns.
 Students may return to school April 6.
 All activities and field trips are canceled.

-- Plano ISD Spring Break is extended through April 3 .
-Schools are closed until April 6.
+- Plano ISD Spring Break is extended through MAY 4 .

 - Princeton ISD has extended their Spring Break